 - Luke 15:7 Just so, I tell you, there will be more joy in heaven over one sinner who REPENTS than over ninety-nine righteous persons who need no REPENTANCE.

 - Luke 15:10 Just so, I tell you, there is joy before the angels of God over one sinner who REPENTS.”

 There are two ways to view the phrase “righteous persons who need no repentance” in Luke 15:7.
 One view is that it is rhetorical, such as when Jesus [said], “Those who are well have no need of a physician, but those who are sick.
 I have not come to call the righteous but sinners to repentance” (Luke 5:31-32).
 These verses shouldn’t be understood as though there are some people who don’t need a physician, or aren’t sick, or don’t need to repent, because they are healthy or righteous.
-Instead, Jesus is talking about people who THINK they are righteous and don’t need to repent.
+Instead, Jesus is talking about people who think they are righteous and don’t need to repent.
 In that case, Jesus is talking about religious leaders criticizing Jesus for hanging out with sinners, because they don’t think they are sinners.

-When we repent, we receive a new nature, and this brings us to lesson three…
+When we repent, we receive a new nature.

 There was a scorpion that wanted to cross a river, but it couldn’t swim.
 So, it asked a turtle to carry it on its back.
 The turtle said, “Do you think I’m crazy?
 You will sting me while we are swimming and I will drown.”